Devkelly-dot/simplefit_api_github/README.md

     Authorization Required
     POST dayplan/<object>/<int:pk>/update/ (object = "food", "cardio", or "lift")

+On success, will return the new updated object in JSON format

 Each object has a list of optional fields that you can send in your POST request body in JSON format

 **Lift:** "name","description","goal","weight","reps","complete","measurement"